pgillet/my-resume/webcontent/index.md

 `OpenStack` `Mesos` `Spark` `Docker` `Beats` `Kafka` `Elasticsearch Logstash Kibana` `Google Cloud Platform`

 **Founder of _Glue_ project**
 :date: From September 2013 to June 2014
-`Events` `Semantic Web` `Data curation` `Information Retrieval`
-_Type of business or sector_: Entrepreneurship, Startup
+_Type of business or sector_: Entrepreneurship, Startup `Events` `Semantic Web` `Data curation` `Information Retrieval`
 _Main activities & responsibilities_: Development
-Idea: **_Development of a platform of [data curation](http://en.wikipedia.org/wiki/Content_curation) for cultural events._**
+:bulb: Idea: **_Development of a platform of [data curation](http://en.wikipedia.org/wiki/Content_curation) for cultural events._**
 The goal is to build a geolocated search engine that promotes discovery of cultural events around, and provides a greater visibility and legibility of content (texts, documents, images, videos, sounds ...) than classic event